dolphingarlic/blog/source/_posts/BkOI-2011-Timeismoney.md

 ## Observation 2

-**Hyperbolas are convex.
-What can we say about the points that can possibly be the optimal point?** - Not me again
+**"Hyperbolas are convex.
+What can we say about the points that can possibly be the optimal point?"** - Not me again

 Since hyperbolas are convex and we want the hyperbola to be as close to the origin as possible, we only need to consider points on the lower convex hull!
 More specifically, we only need to consider the points on the convex hull between the point with the smallest $T$ and the point with the smallest $C$.